 Walt Disney World Park Essentials

-Walt Disney World means four sprawling parks, long walks between attractions, and Florida heat and humidity that peak by midday, plus near-daily afternoon thunderstorms in summer.
-Staying cool, hydrated, and dry is the difference between a magical day and an early exit.
-Here's the gear worth packing.
+Walt Disney World is four big parks with long walks between rides, Florida heat that peaks by midday, and afternoon thunderstorms that are close to a daily event in summer.
+Staying cool, hydrated, and dry is what keeps a day from ending early.
+Here's the gear that pulls its weight.

 Beat the Heat